Dynatrace/Dynatrace-AppMon-Docker/README.md

 Ports can be also configured in .env file.
 By default it uses values from [Communication Connections Documentation](https://community-staging.dynalabs.io/support/doc/appmon/installation/set-up-communication-connections/).

+Please see each component's README file for more specific details about configuration.

 ### Licensing

 The example above leaves your Dynatrace environment without a proper license.
 However, you can add your license by editing .env file and put it as value for DT_SERVER_LICENSE_KEY_FILE_URL variable.